Should your company engage a Virtual CFO for hire?

 Before getting into the nitty gritty of this question you should be asking what is my company's objective?
-It is important to understand where you want your company to go before starting down the path of seeking a virtual CFO.
+It is important to understand where you want your company to go before starting down the path of seeking a Virtual CFO (VCFO) for hire.

 The forty-hour work week changed the way we do business.
 On September 25, 1926 the U.S. social and economic landscape changed when the forty-hour workweek was implemented.
 The impact is still felt today.